 The libraries in Washington County work together in a spirit of cooperation that extends beyond local boundaries in order to provide excellent countywide library service to all residents.
 WCCLS is governed by the Board of County Commissioners and the majority of funding for local public library service comes from the County.
-WCCLS is a partnership of the County, nine cities and two non-profit associations.
+WCCLS is a partnership of the County, nine cities and three non-profit associations.
 Meeting the needs of all residents — from large and small cities and the unincorporated area — requires a good deal of give and take on the part of all libraries and their governing bodies, and is accurately reflected in the name, Cooperative Library Services.

 By sharing materials between libraries the size of the "collective" collection is about 1.6 million items.
 By comparison, the Beaverton Library (the largest in the county) owns about 400,000 items.
 So whether you live in Banks or Beaverton, you have access to a virtual collection much greater than what any one library can provide.

 For more information, see a brief history of the Cooperative Library Services.

 What does the County do?

 - Primary source of funding for public library service (other funding comes from cities and local fundraising)